 Four Reasons Christmas Is Not a Christian Holiday

 Should Christians celebrate Christmas?
 Is Christmas Christian?
+Is Christmas biblical?
 Read on to learn why Christmas is not a Christian holiday.

 As millions of people around the world decorate trees, wrap and give gifts, and tell their children the story of Santa Claus—a fundamental question must be answered.
 Is Christmas really “Christian”?